Now Live: Changes to Minimum Price Increments, Lot Size, Base Initial Margin and Maintenance Margin

 A smaller Lot Size means that traders can place orders with a smaller position size increment and participate in trading these contracts with smaller capital requirements.

-On 30 Apr 2025 at 04:00 UTC, the Base Initial Margin, Maintenance Margin requirements and Base Risk Limits and Risk Step for the following contracts will be changed as shown below.
+The Base Initial Margin, Maintenance Margin requirements and Base Risk Limits and Risk Step for the following contracts were changed as shown below on 30 Apr 2025 at 04:00 UTC.

 Perpetual swap